abhisek2004/Minor-Project-I-Heart-Failure/README.md

 ---

-## 🚀 GitHub Project

-Check out the project on GitHub:

 ## 📖 View the PDF in Flip Book Format

 You can view the project PDF in an interactive flip book format here: